Acute promyelocytic leukemia: Pathogenesis

 Acute promyelocytic leukemia is characterized by a chromosomal translocation involving the retinoic acid receptor alpha (RARA) gene on chromosome 17.
 In 95% of cases of APL, the RARA gene on chromosome 17 is involved in a reciprocal translocation with the promyelocytic leukemia gene (PML) on chromosome 15, a translocation denoted as t(15;17)(q22;q21).
 The RAR receptor is dependent on retinoic acid for regulation of transcription.

 Eight other rare gene rearrangements have been described in APL fusing RARA to promyelocytic leukemia zinc finger (PLZF), nucleophosmin, nuclear matrix associated, signal transducer and activator of transcription 5b (STAT5B), protein kinase A regulatory subunit 1α (PRKAR1A), factor interacting with PAPOLA and CPSF1 (FIP1L1), BCL-6 corepressor or oligonucleotide/oligosaccharide-binding fold containing 2A (NABP1) genes.
 Some of these rearrangements are ATRA-sensitive or have unknown sensitivity to ATRA because they are so rare; STAT5B/RARA and PLZF/RARA are known to be resistant to ATRA.

 The fusion of PML and RARA results in expression of a hybrid protein with altered functions.
-This fusion protein binds with enhanced affinity to sites on the cell's DNA, blocking transcription and differentiation of granulocytes.
-It does so by enhancing interaction of nuclear co-repressor (NCOR) molecule and histone deacetylase (HDAC).
+This fusion protein binds with enhanced affinity to sites on the cell's DNA, blocking transcription and granulocyte differentiation.
+It does so by enhancing the interaction of the nuclear co-repressor (NCOR) molecule and histone deacetylase (HDAC).
 Although the chromosomal translocation involving RARA is believed to be the initiating event, additional mutations are required for the development of leukemia.

-RARA/PLZF gene fusion produces a subtype of APL that is unresponsive to tretinoin therapy and less responsive to standard anthracycline chemotherapy hence leading to poorer long-term outcomes in this subset of patients.
+RARA/PLZF gene fusion produces a subtype of APL that is unresponsive to tretinoin therapy and less responsive to standard anthracycline chemotherapy, hence leading to poorer long-term outcomes in this subset of patients.

 Diagnosis

 Acute promyelocytic leukemia may also have a hypogranular variant, which can have very scant Auer rods.
 Wright's stain.

-Acute promyelocytic leukemia can be distinguished from other types of AML based on microscopic examination of the blood film or a bone marrow aspirate or biopsy as well as finding the characteristic rearrangement.
+Acute promyelocytic leukemia can be distinguished from other types of AML based on microscopic examination of the blood film or a bone marrow aspirate or biopsy, as well as finding the characteristic rearrangement.
 The presence of promyelocytes containing multiple Auer rods (termed faggot cells) on the peripheral blood smear is highly suggestive of acute promyelocytic leukemia.
 Definitive diagnosis requires testing for the PML/RARA fusion gene.
 This may be done by polymerase chain reaction (PCR), fluorescence in situ hybridization, or conventional cytogenetics of peripheral blood or bone marrow.
 This mutation involves a translocation of the long arms of chromosomes 15 and 17.
-On rare occasions, a cryptic translocation may occur which cannot be detected by cytogenetic testing; on these occasions PCR testing is essential to confirm the diagnosis.
+On rare occasions, a cryptic translocation may occur that cannot be detected by cytogenetic testing; on these occasions, PCR testing is essential to confirm the diagnosis.

 Hypogranular variant of APL.
 Giemsa stain, 1000x.